kevelyn1/QGIS-Intro/_posts/qgis/2024-07-06-raster-analysis.md

 #### 2.3.
 Styling raster
 8. Now let's change the symbology of the raster layer to a more suitable one.
 Double click on <span style="font-family:Consolas; color:#AF1B03">forest_est_reprojected</span> to open Symbology.
 Choose Singleband pseudocolor as the Render type, Equal Interval as the mode and 23 classes.
 Also choose a color ramp to your liking, for example Viridis.
 Then click `OK`.
 ![image](../../images/7_symbology.png)
-9.To see the forest loss better, move the layer <span style="font-family:Consolas; color:#AF1B03">estonia</span> to the bottom and change it to black.
+9. For better visualization move the layer <span style="font-family:Consolas; color:#AF1B03">estonia</span> to the bottom and change it to black.
 ![image](../../images/7_symbology2.png)
-10. Next we'll add roads and settlements, which we'll get thru WMS.
+10. Next we'll add roads and settlements, which we'll get through WMS.
 Click `Layer ► Add Later ► Add WMS/WMTS Layer...`.
 In the new window click `New` and then write Maa-amet as the name and copy this link (https://kaart.maaamet.ee/wms/alus?) as the URL.
 ![image](../../images/7_wms.png)
-11. Now click `Connect`.
-Now choose the layer with ID numbers 138, 139 and 140.
+11. Now click `Connect` and choose the layers with ID numbers 138, 139 and 140.
 Make sure to check the option to Load as separate layers and then click `Add`.
 ![image](../../images/7_wms2.png)
 ![image](../../images/7_wms3.png)